dhruv-97/node-es6-task/README.md

 # Features

-1. Use modern javascript ES6 syntax
+1. Used modern javascript ES6 syntax

 2. Included a test suite for the microservice and covered 100% code in test suite.
 Also generated code test coverage reports through Istanbul